Scan to download

 Haseeb: The main theme of my life is: I believe in myself much more than others believe in me.

-When I wanted to learn to code, no one believed that a poker player without a CS degree could get into a top tech company.
-At Metastable, the suggestions I made later proved to be right, but the partners at that time didn’t trust my judgment; they just wouldn’t do it.
+When I wanted to learn coding, no one believed that a poker player without a CS degree could get into a top tech company.
+At Metastable, the suggestions I made later proved to be correct, but the partners at that time didn’t trust my judgment; they just didn’t want to do it.
 I talked to Paradigm, talked to Polychain.
 I wanted to join as a partner.
-Those firms were either not interested in me joining as a partner or said, "Well, maybe you can work your way up to partner."
+Those companies either weren’t interested in me joining as a partner or said, well, maybe you can work your way up to partner step by step.
 I wasn’t sure if you really did that much.
 I thought, "Screw you; you don’t believe I can do it."
-To be clear, I had no evidence to prove I had any capability.
-I wasn’t a big deal; I didn’t have a big brand, no years of investment experience.
-I was a relatively new entrant in the cryptocurrency space.
+To be clear, I had no evidence at that time to prove I had any ability.
+I wasn’t a big deal, didn’t have a big brand, didn’t have years of investment experience.
+I was a relatively new entrant in the cryptocurrency field.
 I had just started to understand it in the past year.
-So they had that reaction to me for various reasons, and that’s why I thought, why should I believe you can do it?
-What evidence do you have that you can do it?
-But I believed I could do it.
+So they had that reaction to me for various reasons, which was, why should I believe you can do it?
+What evidence do you have to prove you can do it?
+But I believed I could do it, of course.
 How could you not know who I am?
 I’m Haseeb.
 I’m awesome.
 I can definitely do it.

 If I decide to do it, I’ll damn well do it.
 So, I believe in myself much more than others believe in me; I don’t remember a time when that gap didn’t exist.

 Later, I met Bo and Alex from Dragonfly.
-Bo is a very intuitive person who almost immediately trusted me.
+Bo is a very intuitive person who trusted me almost immediately.
 He saw that I had ambition and was ruthless to win.
 He promised that if I joined, he would make me an equal partner.
-Bo had been doing VC for a long time and was very intuitive.
+Bo had been a VC for a long time and was very intuitive.
 He’s very different from me.
 I’m more analytical and calculative.
 Bo is the complete opposite; he’s purely intuitive, purely social.
 He’s one of the best communicators and socializers I’ve ever met.
 He’s very good at things I’m completely not good at.
 And I’m the guy who hates birthdays, so Bo is the complete opposite.
-But what Bo isn’t good at is, he doesn’t analyze, he’s not rigorous, he’s not calculative.
-And I’m very good at those things.
+But Bo isn’t good at things like he doesn’t analyze, isn’t rigorous, isn’t calculative.
+And I’m very good at those.

 Source: RootData

 I think that’s a powerful factor in a strong partnership—not just that you respect each other, but that you can defer to each other in areas where you think the other excels.
 So when it comes to fundraising relationships, building interpersonal relationships, Bo is world-class; if we disagree, Bo is right.
-When it comes to technical analysis and underwriting, when Bo and I disagree, he knows I’m right, and he defers to me.
-So even though we’re both very different, from very different generations, there was an immediate, very, very strong and stable trust between us.
+When it comes to technical analysis and underwriting, if Bo and I disagree, he knows I’m right, and he will defer to me.
+So, even though we are very different, from very different generations, there was an immediate, very, very strong and stable trust between us.
 That’s why I decided, okay, I can work with this guy.

-Luba: How does that inform what you look for in teams and co-founders?
-What about those who are very similar but decide to work together?
+Luba: How does this inform what you look for in teams and co-founders?
+For those who are very similar but decide to work together?

-Haseeb: There’s nothing wrong with similarity; similarity is perfectly fine.
+Haseeb: There’s nothing wrong with being similar; it’s perfectly fine.
 I think working with such people just requires a different way of working.
 I think it’s clear that teams being similar is more common than being different.

-When you’re not the same, it’s important that you truly trust each other in your respective areas of expertise.
-If there’s no trust, like, "This person is great in this area, but I don’t really trust their ability in this area," or "I’m trying to undermine them in their area," then that kind of real difference is deadly.
+When you’re not different, it’s important that you truly trust each other in your respective areas of expertise.
+If there’s no such trust, like, "This person is great in this area, but I don’t really trust their ability in this area," or "I’m trying to undermine them in their area," then the real differences can be fatal.

-So I think observing how teams collaborate is largely about watching their dynamics, seeing how they interact, especially how they interact in uncomfortable or difficult situations.
+So I think observing how teams collaborate is largely about looking at their dynamics, seeing how they interact, especially how they interact in uncomfortable or difficult situations.
 That’s why when I talk to teams, trying to assess them, I often try to put them in uncomfortable situations.

-For example, if you’re founders and co-founders, and one of you is sitting here, I would ask, "So what is this person’s role?"
-People often say, "Well, let him say."
-No, I want you to explain what his role is.
-Then I want to see how he reacts to you explaining his role.
-Then I would ask him, "What’s your role?
+For example, if you’re founders and co-founders, and one of you is sitting here, I would ask, "So what is this person’s responsibility?"
+People often say, "Well, let him explain."
+No, I want you to explain what his responsibilities are.
+Then I want to see how he reacts to you explaining his responsibilities.
+Then I would ask him, "What are your responsibilities?
 Do you agree?
 Did he miss anything?"
-Just to see that interaction, to see how they respond to that interaction.
+Just to see that interaction and how they respond to that interaction.

 Another thing I often ask is, "How did you allocate equity?"
-You know, that’s usually something people don’t like to talk about in front of each other, especially if it’s uneven.
+You know, this is usually something people don’t like to talk about in front of each other, especially if the allocation is uneven.
 If it’s uneven, I really want to hear about it.
 So I would ask, "Why did you split it this way?" or "How did you allocate equity?"
-You know, the answer is often 50/50, but sometimes it’s not.
+You know, the answer is often 50/50, but sometimes it’s not 50/50.
 Then I would ask, "Well, why did you decide to split it evenly?
 Don’t you think one person contributed more?"
-Then I’d look at their reactions to that question.
-Understanding how strong the trust is between those two people, what they each think the other excels at, and how much confidence they have in each other and their answers is a big part of what I look for when assessing teams.
+Then I look at their reactions to that question.
+Understanding how strong the trust is between these two people, what they each think the other excels at, and how much confidence they have in each other and each other’s answers is a big part of what I look for when assessing teams.

-Luba: How does someone cultivate trust?
-For example, if they’re naturally someone with trust issues.
+Luba: How does a person cultivate trust?
+For example, if they are inherently someone with trust issues.

 Haseeb: If you have trust issues, don’t start a company, at least don’t find a partner.
-Entrepreneurship is not the place to resolve trust crises.
-If you’re controlling and detail-oriented, it might be because the people in your environment are unreliable.
-But if you’re still like that in a top startup, then it might be your own anxiety issues; go see a therapist.
+Entrepreneurship is not the place to solve your trust crisis.
+If you’re controlling and detail-oriented, it might be because you’re surrounded by unreliable people.
+But if you’re still like this in a top startup, then it might be your own anxiety issue; go see a therapist.

-I Don’t Think I Care About "Greatness" That Much Anymore
+I Don’t Think I Think About "Greatness" That Much Anymore

-Luba: I want to shift the topic to "meaning."
-You’re on the path to proving you’re a great investor, which takes time and obviously requires returns for the fund.
-Are you drawing meaning from that now?
+Luba: I want to switch topics and talk about "meaning."
+You’re on the path to proving you’re a great investor, which takes time and clearly requires returns for the fund.
+Are you drawing meaning from this now?
 In your early personal blog, you talked a lot about meaning, just discussing things like "Will I have meaning in this world?"
-What were you seeking back then?
-How has that changed?
+What were you seeking at that time?
+How has it changed since then?

-Haseeb: Back then, in my early twenties, it’s hard to fully put myself back in that feeling, but I think what I wanted most was to be great at something.
-I don’t think it was about accomplishing a specific thing; it was more about wanting to prove that the talents I was born with—my body, mind, experiences, and abilities—could achieve greatness.
-In a way, it was my moral responsibility; if I have talents and abilities, I should cultivate them and do something with them.
-If I don’t do that, I’m wasting them.
+Haseeb: At that time, in my early twenties, it’s hard to fully put myself back in that feeling, but I think what I wanted most was to become great at something.
+I don’t think it was about accomplishing a specific thing; it was more that I wanted to prove that the talents I was born with—my body, mind, experiences, abilities—could achieve greatness.
+In a way, it was my moral responsibility that if I had talents and abilities, I should cultivate them and do something with them.
+If I didn’t do that, I would be wasting them.
 I felt that deeply at that time, or at least I felt it deeply when I was young.
 If I wasn’t very talented, if I didn’t see myself that way, then I don’t think I would have that desire.

-Luba: So given that was your thinking at the time, do you still believe that for you personally, meaning lies in achieving greatness in something?
+Luba: So, given that was your thought at the time, do you still believe that, for you personally, meaning lies in achieving greatness in something?

 Haseeb: Yes, I think that’s still true now.
-Now I think of it more in terms of excellence, mastery, and virtue.
-I don’t think I care about "greatness" that much anymore because I realize greatness is more about others.
+Now I can think of it more in terms of excellence, mastery, and virtue.
+I don’t think I think about "greatness" that much anymore because I realize greatness is more about others.
 Greatness is a relative term, while excellence and mastery are more intrinsic.
 If no one agrees you’re great, you’re not really great.
-But you can be excellent; you can master a field, regardless of whether others know or acknowledge you’ve done it.
-So as I’ve grown older, this resonates more with me and serves as a foundation for my motivation.
+But you can be excellent; you can master a field, whether others know or acknowledge that you did.
+So, as I’ve grown older, this resonates more with me and serves as a foundation for my motivation.
 But there will always be some desire to prove myself to others.
 I think that will never disappear from me.

 Luba: Is there anything wrong with seeking validation from others?

-Haseeb: Not at all; we are social animals.
+Haseeb: No, we are social animals.
 But that desire shouldn’t be the primary driving force; otherwise, it becomes pathological, like bulimia.
 You can’t pretend not to care about others’ opinions, but you can’t let it dominate you.

-Luba: I saw a quote in one of your early blog posts that said, "I wonder if the book I write will have some value."
+Luba: I saw a quote in one of your early blog posts that said, "I want to know if the book I write will have some value."
 That was about the poker book you wanted to write.
-"I wonder how people will remember me after I die.
-I wonder why I crave meaning so much."
-It’s very profound and touches the soul.
-But I think that was an exploration of meaning in your teenage years.
-I’m curious, how do you view legacy now?
+"I want to know how people will remember me after I die.
+I want to know why I crave meaning so much."
+Very profound, touching the soul.
+But I think that was an exploration of meaning in adolescence.
+But I’m curious, how do you view legacy now?
 Is it as important to you as it was in your twenties?

 Haseeb: I don’t care much about legacy now.
-In my twenties, I wanted to write a memoir, and now I think that’s silly.
-I don’t mind if no one remembers my name after I die; I hope the people I care about will care about me after I’m gone.
+In my early twenties, I wanted to write a memoir; now I think that’s silly.
+I don’t mind if no one remembers my name after I die; I hope the people I care about will care about me after I die.
 I don’t really care if others care.
-It’s just not important.
+It’s just fine.

 I care about Dragonfly.
-The legacy of Dragonfly is what will happen after Dragonfly is gone.
-I don’t know if I care about the legacy of Dragonfly.
+The legacy of Dragonfly is what will happen after Dragonfly disappears.
+I don’t know if I care about Dragonfly’s legacy.
 I care about Dragonfly while it’s still here.
-I want it to succeed; I want it to be respected; I want it to help those who work with it; I want everyone who works at Dragonfly to say Dragonfly is the best VC in the industry, and these are the people I always wanted to work with.
-When Dragonfly is gone, when cryptocurrency is over, when I’m dead, who the hell cares what others say?
+I want it to succeed; I want it to be respected; I want it to help those who work with it; I want everyone who works at Dragonfly to say Dragonfly is the best VC in the industry, and these are the people I’ve always wanted to work with.
+When Dragonfly is gone, when cryptocurrency ends, when I die, who the hell cares what others say?
 If someone remembers Dragonfly, it doesn’t matter.
-There are so many companies in world history that no one will ever mention or dream of again, and that’s okay.
+So many companies in world history will never be spoken of or dreamed of again, and that’s fine.
 They don’t need to be remembered.

 Luba: To what extent should life be filled with enjoyment, and to what extent should enjoyment be secondary to the pursuit of greatness?